shotover/shotover-proxy/docs/transforms/transforms.md

 No configuration is required for this transform.

-### RedisClusterSlotRewrite
+### RedisClusterPortsRewrite

 This transform should be used with the RedisSinkCluster transform.
-It will write over the ports of the nodes returned by `CLUSTER SLOTS` with a user supplied value (typically the port that Shotover is listening on so  cluster aware Redis drivers will direct traffic through Shotover instead of the nodes themselves).
+It will write over the ports of the nodes returned by `CLUSTER SLOTS` or `CLUSTER NODES` with a user supplied value (typically the port that Shotover is listening on so  cluster aware Redis drivers will direct traffic through Shotover instead of the nodes themselves).

-* `new_port`- Value to write over the ports returned by `CLUSTER SLOTS`
+* `new_port`- Value to write over the ports returned by `CLUSTER SLOTS` and `CLUSTER NODES`.